CityOfPhiladelphia/phila.gov/wp/wp-content/plugins/two-factor-authentication-premium/readme.txt

 Add it next to where any other line beginning with "define" is.

-Alternatively, if you have FTP or cPanel access to your web hosting space, you can de-activate the plugin; see this article: https://updraftplus.com/understanding-wordpress-installs-plugins/
+Alternatively, if you have FTP or cPanel access to your web hosting space, you can de-activate the plugin; <a href="https://updraftplus.com/understanding-wordpress-installs-plugins/">see this article.</a>

 = Why does the plugin not support sending the two-factor code by email? =